davidnmora/oops-you-invented-react/blog-post.md

 This is a "re-hacked" version of web dev, so how about `Rehact.js`?

-You suspect this library might get huge, so you preemptively split the library in two: `Rehact` for element creation and `RehactDOM` for hooking into the existing DOM:
+You split the library in two: `Rehact` for element creation and `RehactDOM` for rendering into the existing DOM*:

  ```javascript
 const Rehact = {